 So, you want to learn French!
 Whatever your motivation and experience, getting started in a language is always the hard part.
 But good news: there are a lot of resources out there for you if you know how to find them, and a lot of ways to make the process easier and more fun.

 One huge key to learning any language with fluency is immersion.
 Now, that doesn’t mean you have to head off to a foreign country right away and hope for the best.
 You certainly can, and it may even be a good choice if you’re comfortable traveling, making new friends, and dealing with everything in a language you aren’t yet fluent in.
 But if you aren’t that very specific type of person, there are plenty of other ways to boost your fluency from the comfort of your home.

-There are several phone apps such as Duolingo that can be available to you at any time, anywhere.
-Pick it up whenever you have a minute, and you’ll keep the information fresh in your brain.
+There are several phone apps that can are available to you at any time, anywhere.
+Play a quick language learning game whenever you have a minute, and you’ll keep the information fresh in your brain.

 For a skilled instructor, you have a choice between taking group classes and hiring a private tutor.
 Tutoring is generally more expensive than classes, which may be a concern, but there are distinct benefits to having someone who will be able to focus on you and tailor lessons to your needs.

 One more often-forgotten issue: which French do you want to learn?
 The French spoken in France and that spoken in Canada have noticeable differences in accent and vocabulary, and those are only the two most commonly considered variations.
 There are Francophone countries all over the world, so you may want to think about where you plan to use your French.

 Whatever you choose, bonne chance!